 Incorporating Good Mood Food into Your Diet

+Get ready to up the ante when it comes to fruit and vegetable intake, friends.
 Consensus states that consumption of 5 servings of fruits and vegetables daily may improve mental wellness, while some studies suggest 7-8 servings daily to lead to meaningful changes in mood state.
-Download this sample 1-day good mood food meal plan to help learn how to incorporate good mood food into your diet daily.

 It’s undeniable that nutrition habits play a large role in overall mental well-being and help create a more positive psychological state.
 While good mood food may not always provide full relief from low mood states, there are certainly countless reasons for incorporating these foods into your daily diet.